AureliusIvan/frappe-makeup/README.md

 ## Installation

 1. Clone this repository
+2. Copy the `.env.example` file to `.env` and fill in the required values
-2. Run `make up` to start the containers (this will take a while the first time)
+3. Run `make up` to start the containers (this will take a while the first time)
-3. Open `http://localhost:8000` in your browser
+4. Open `http://localhost:8000` in your browser
-4. Follow the setup wizard to complete the installation
+5. Follow the setup wizard to complete the installation
-5. Enjoy!
+6. Enjoy!

 ## Usage